 I open up about the fears I experienced as we traveled for days into the wilderness and I faced the potential dangers of the jungle.
 I share what I learned about myself as I faced these insecurities and weaknesses, and how dealing with what makes you feel weak can actually make you much stronger than you have ever been.
 I also address the irony of how I actually felt less safe returning to "civilization" after I heard about the mass shootings that occurred in the United States while I was out of the country.

 I describe the beauty and grace I saw in the society of the native people, including how we met Yoina, a young girl who was recently featured in National Geographic Magazine.
 I learned that their society has very little strife or violence, and no crime.
 I thought I had come to educate these people, and instead they taught me how it is possible to be a sophisticated, peaceful community without the technology we depend on here at home.

-I discuss with Crystal the dangers of getting addicted to technology, including how it can distort time and pull you out of the present moment.
+I discuss the dangers of getting addicted to technology, including how it can distort time and pull you out of the present moment.
 When I first entered the jungle it was initially very intimidating to not have access to my phone or any modern communication, but gradually I came to realize that with that this disconnection made me much more present and centered.
 13 Peruvian Night is a series of daily silent meditations I recorded in the jungle to immerse listeners in the rainforest frequencies.